How to Get Career Clarity: Why Real Career Change Starts With Action, Not Answers

 Truth #4: Labels Limit You.
 Forget the Title and Focus On the Fit

-Good questions.
+All good questions.
 But do you see how those jump to the end of the process?
 And how they often pit diametrically-opposed and obvious options against each other?

 You don’t need to fit into a pre-made box or a tidy job title.
 Especially at the outset.